Brian P. Cleary: Bibliography

 All of Cleary's children's books have been published by Lerner Publishing Group and are written for grades K-6.

-"Words are CATegorical" Series
+"Words are CATegorical" series

-Cleary's best-selling "Words are CATegorical" series include 27 titles, published from 1999 to 2015.
+Cleary's best-selling "Words are CATegorical" series includes 27 titles, published from 1999 to 2015.

-"Sounds Like Reading" Series
+"Sounds Like Reading" series

-An 8-book series written for 1st graders and "English as second language" students, published in 2009.
+This is an 8-book series written for 1st graders and "English as second language" students, published in 2009.